What is 600, who started it, and why?

 - These formulas generally do not use “brand new” active ingredients.

 - There already exists a great deal of data on many of the key ingredients, such as zinc.

 - One reason these formulas are safe when used as intended, is that they are intended to be consumed only once in a lifetime.
-Contrast this against traditional, typical human birth control pills, which are intended to be consumed over 5,000 times during a person’s lifespan.
-Formulas which are taken frequently tend to have more side effects.
+Compare this against traditional human birth control pills, which are intended to be consumed over 5,000 times during a lifespan.
+Formulas which are taken many times, tend to have more side effects.

 Won’t these have to be approved?

 - The answer depends on the country.
 In general, yes, and each country can be very different.

 - In the U.S. the FDA and or the EPA will have to approve them, depending on their use.